 POP and IMAP: We recommend using a web browser to access Google Apps from your computer, rather than a separate POP or IMAP e-mail client.
 We encourage you to use the web interface for Google Apps so all of the features (Mail, Calendar, Contacts, Drive, Talk) will be in one place and will travel with you wherever you go on any device you choose to use.
 With the exception of mobile devices, Information Technology does not plan to have documentation available for configuring mail clients (including Apple Mail, Mozilla Thunderbird, and Microsoft Outlook) during our rollout of Google Apps.
 We want people to experience all of the communication and collaboration tools that Google Apps has to offer.

-POPing mail to personal Gmail accounts: If you configured your personal Gmail account to pull your Saint Mary's Saint Mary's e-mail messages into Gmail, those settings will break after your Zimbra account has been migrated to Google Apps.
-Information Technology does not recommend linking your Saint Mary's Google Apps account to your personal Gmail account.
+POPing mail to personal Gmail accounts: Information Technology does not recommend linking your Saint Mary's Google Apps account to your personal Gmail account.

-- With the transition to Google Apps for Education, Saint Mary's students, faculty, and staff can take advantage of 30GB of storage space per account (personal Gmail accounts only provide 15GB of space).
+- With the transition to Google Apps for Education, Saint Mary's students, faculty, and staff can take advantage of unlimited storage space per account for Google Mail and Google Drive (personal Gmail accounts only provide 15GB of space).

 - Google Apps provides a suite of productivity and collaboration tools beyond Mail, including Google Drive, Google Calendar, and Google Talk.

 - Using your Saint Mary's Google Apps account will make sharing and editing documents, scheduling events, and chatting with other faculty, staff, and students easier than before.